Mein Freund Winnetou

-Mein Freund Winnetou is a 1980 German television miniseries, starring Pierre Brice in the titular role and directed by Marcel Camus.
+Mein Freund Winnetou is a 1980 German television miniseries, starring Pierre Brice in the title role and directed by Marcel Camus.
 A Western, it is part of an extended series of films and television series in which Brice played the fictional Apache chief Winnetou, first introduced in novels by Karl May.
 It also featured performances from actors such as Ralf Wolter and Siegfried Rauch.
 In some countries it was released in fourteen episodes, while in others it was released in seven longer episodes.